defund12/defund12.org/TEAMS.md

 ## 1. User that submits issue

-Anyone that would like to add an email for their locale.
-They create issue in adherence to the [email guidelines](https://github.com/teddywilson/defund12.org/blob/gh-pages/EMAIL_TEMPLATE_STYLE_GUIDE.md).
+Anyone who would like to add an email for their locale creates issue in adherence to the [email guidelines](https://github.com/teddywilson/defund12.org/blob/gh-pages/EMAIL_TEMPLATE_STYLE_GUIDE.md).

 ## 2. Triage Team